the-turing-way/the-turing-way/book/website/collaboration/leadership/personal-stories.md

-# Personal Experience: Diving into Leadership
+# Personal Stories of Leadership

+## Diving into Leadership: lessons from leading a hacktahon project

 _The following blog post was written by The Turing Way contributor [Sarah Gibson](https://www.turing.ac.uk/people/researchers/sarah-gibson)._